rhw0016/COMP-3000-Final-Project/README.md

 final project

 # Description:
 This is a project management system for egineering teams.

-The system will track project tasks and their imprtant quantities, calculate the estimated completion date based off of sub-task lengths, etc
+The system will:
+Track project workers by reading Project List and Worker List
+      - Overwrite/Update/Add Project/workers
+Calculate if a program is over or under budget - use sub-task estimates of budget required Calculate the estimated completion dates based off of sub-task lengths Returns how many worker are on a project
+Returns what project a worker is on

 # Functions:
 Class "Project" with a constructor that accepts x arguments, use array "projarr" of y number of "Project" objects (also with x arguments, here x = 2)